krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 ### API summary

+#### C++

 Geometry data is stored in the `AnyGeometry3D` type and collision geometries are stored in the `AnyCollisionGeometry3D` type.
 These are essentially container types that abstract the underlying geometry and collision acceleration data structures.
 To operate on the data therein, users will need to inspect the geometry's type and cast to the appropriate type.
+The data contained within an `AnyGeometry3D` is an instance of a ``Geometry3D[X]`` object.
+The collision data contained within an `AnyCollisionGeometry3D` is stored in an instance of a ``Collider3D[X]`` object.

-Detailed documentation can be found in the following files:
+Detailed datatype documentation can be found in the following files:

 - ``KrisLibrary/math3d/geometry3d.h`` defines 3D geometric primitives, including `Point3D`, `Segment3D`, `Triangle3D`, `AABB3D`, `Box3D`, `Sphere3D`, and `Ellipsoid3D`.
 There is also a `GeometricPrimitive3D` class that abstracts common operations on any geometric primitive.
 - ``KrisLibrary/meshing/TriMesh.h`` defines 3D triangle meshes.